Home RecipesDessertsSpooky Eye Pies

 Add Reflection Dots to the Eyes

-Add a reflection dot made from white chocolate and corn syrup to each eye, so they look more realistic.
+Add a white-chocolate-and-corn-syrup reflection dot to each eye to make them look more realistic.
 Make sure the pies have cooled before you place the reflection dots on the eyes.
 The dots will melt if you add them to hot pies.

 Spooky Eye Pies